You are here

 Product Lists and Entitlement Values

 SFAs are given an annual entitlement value balance (in dollars) to spend on USDA Foods.
-The amount of donated USDA Foods that SFAs can order each year is based on the number of reimbursable lunches served in the previous school year.
+The amount of entitlement SFAs receive is based on the number of reimbursable lunches served in the previous school year.

 School Year 2025-26 (PY 2026)

-Product Lists, Entitlement Values, and Handling Fees - USDA Foods product values used during the Annual Order Survey are from December 2024.
-In February 2026, DPI will post the updated weighted average entitlement values for the CARS report from actual USDA Foods prices.
+Product Lists, Entitlement Values, and Handling Fees - USDA Foods product values are from December 2024.
+In March 2026, DPI will post the updated weighted average entitlement values for the CARS report from actual USDA Foods prices for end of year bookkeeping and program evaluation.

 DPI's Fees